 I am an award-winning journalist, critic, educator and author of nine books.
 My first novel, Under the Boardwalk, was a New York Times Notable Book of 1988.

-My work has appeared in more than forty national and regional publications, including the New York Times, the Philadelphia Inquirer, Philadelphia Magazine, Art & Antiques, Kirkus Reviews and New Jersey Monthly.
-I have taught novel writing, literature and journalism at the University of Pennsylvania, Temple University and Rutgers University.
-I have also lectured in history and biography.
+My work has appeared in more than forty national and regional publications, including the New York Times, the Washington Post, the Philadelphia Inquirer, Philadelphia Magazine, Art & Antiques, Kirkus Reviews and New Jersey Monthly.
+I currently write for two regional lifestyle monthlies, Middleburg Life and Ashburn Magazine.

 I was educated at Oberlin College, with majors in English and Religion, minors in History and Classics.
 While attending Oberlin, I learned French Culinary Technology in the Experimental College, and the art of the circus clown in an Arena Performance Workshop led by Bill Irwin.
 I went on to study archaeology in Israel as part of the Joint Expedition to Tel El Hesi.